compare

 A payer-provider network and RCM comparison for billing companies evaluating Medi alongside Availity.

-Availity and Medi occupy different layers of the billing-company technology stack.
-Availity is a payer-provider network and clearinghouse — the infrastructure that carries transactions between providers and health plans.
-Medi is the billing-company operating layer that sits on top of that infrastructure, where staff run daily work across client practices.
-For many billing companies, the question is not Availity or Medi but rather how the two fit together, because they solve different problems.
+Availity and Medi sit at different layers, so for most billing companies this is not an either/or.
+Availity is a payer-provider network and clearinghouse: the infrastructure that carries transactions between providers and health plans.
+Medi is the operating layer on top of that infrastructure, where staff run daily work across client practices.
+They solve different problems, and many billing companies run both.

-This page covers what Availity actually does, where it does not reach, how a modern billing-company stack typically assembles around it, and what Medi adds that Availity alone does not provide.
+This page covers what Availity does, where it stops, how a billing-company stack assembles around it, and what Medi adds that Availity alone does not.

 Short answer

-Availity describes itself as "the nation's largest health information network," processing over 13 billion administrative and clinical transactions annually across 3.4 million connected providers and 95 direct payer connections, per Availity's clearinghouse page.
-Its core role is transaction routing — eligibility checks, claim submission, claim status, remittance processing, and prior authorization — moving data between providers and payers through a single credentialed connection instead of dozens of payer-specific portals.
-Several major payers, including the entire Anthem/Elevance family, have named Availity their exclusive EDI gateway, meaning any trading partner submitting claims to Anthem must route through Availity regardless of which billing platform they use.
+Availity calls itself "the nation's largest health information network," processing over 13 billion transactions a year across 3.4 million connected providers and 95 direct payer connections, per Availity's clearinghouse page.
+Its job is transaction routing: eligibility, claim submission, claim status, remittance, and prior authorization, moving data between providers and payers through one credentialed connection instead of dozens of payer portals.
+Several major payers, including the entire Anthem/Elevance family, have named Availity their exclusive EDI gateway, so any trading partner submitting Anthem claims routes through Availity no matter which billing platform they use.

-Medi is the billing-company operating layer that runs on top of clearinghouse infrastructure.
-It handles multi-practice workspace management, claim building and scrubbing, ERA review and exception handling, denial and appeal workflows, payment posting, underpayment detection, reporting across the full book of business, user permissions, and audit trails.
-Medi uses Stedi as its clearinghouse — an API-first, HIPAA and HITRUST certified programmable clearinghouse that recently closed a $50 million Series C — so billing companies do not need a separate clearinghouse contract.
+Medi is the billing-company operating layer that runs on top of that infrastructure.
+It handles multi-practice workspaces, claim building and scrubbing, ERA review and exception handling, denials and appeals, payment posting, underpayment detection, book-wide reporting, user permissions, and audit trails.
+Medi uses Stedi as its clearinghouse, an API-first, HIPAA and HITRUST certified programmable clearinghouse that recently closed a $50 million Series C, so billing companies do not carry a separate clearinghouse contract.

 When you need Availity

-The first is the free payer portal.
-Availity Essentials is payer-sponsored — health plans subsidize access so their provider networks can reach them without subscription fees.
-BCBS plans across most states, Anthem, Aetna, Cigna, UnitedHealthcare, and dozens of regional plans treat Availity as a primary portal for eligibility lookups, prior authorization submissions, claim status checks, and digital correspondence.
-A billing company that needs to check eligibility for a single visit or submit a one-off appeal for a payer that requires Availity access will use Essentials regardless of what other software is in the stack.
-The portal is free at the baseline; no billing-company subscription decision is needed.
+**Free payer portal.** Availity Essentials is payer-sponsored: health plans subsidize access so their networks can reach them without a subscription.
+BCBS plans in most states, Anthem, Aetna, Cigna, UnitedHealthcare, and dozens of regional plans treat Availity as a primary portal for eligibility, prior auth, claim status, and digital correspondence.
+A billing company that needs to check eligibility for a visit or file a one-off appeal for a payer that requires Availity will use Essentials no matter what else is in the stack.
+The baseline portal is free, so there is no subscription decision to make.

-The second role is EDI gateway for specific payers.
-Anthem (Elevance Health) has designated Availity as its exclusive EDI gateway, per Anthem provider announcements.
-All new submitters routing claims to any Anthem affiliate must send them through Availity's clearinghouse layer, not directly to Anthem's systems.
-This is a connectivity requirement, not an optional feature.
-Any clearinghouse or billing platform submitting to Anthem is routing through Availity at some point in the chain.
+**EDI gateway for specific payers.** Anthem (Elevance Health) has designated Availity as its exclusive EDI gateway, per Anthem provider announcements.
+New submitters routing claims to any Anthem affiliate must send them through Availity's clearinghouse layer rather than directly to Anthem.
+This is a connectivity requirement, not a feature.
+Any platform submitting to Anthem routes through Availity somewhere in the chain.

-The third role is the paid RCM product.
-Availity Essentials Pro and Availity Essentials Plus add capabilities beyond the free portal: AI-powered predictive claim editing that checks claims against recent payer history before submission, batch eligibility, denial management queues, advanced analytics, and integrated remittance tools.
-These are sold to provider organizations and hospital systems that want to consolidate payer interaction inside one platform without buying a separate billing system.
-Availity Essentials Pro targets this segment explicitly, per Availity's Essentials Pro page.
+**Paid RCM product.** Availity Essentials Pro and Essentials Plus add capabilities beyond the free portal: predictive claim editing that checks claims against recent payer history before submission, batch eligibility, denial management queues, analytics, and remittance tools.
+These sell to provider organizations and hospital systems that want to consolidate payer interaction without buying a separate billing system, per Availity's Essentials Pro page.

 You need Availity when:

-- Your team runs manual eligibility or claim status checks across multiple payers and wants one login instead of separate payer portals
+- Your team runs manual eligibility or status checks across many payers and wants one login instead of separate portals

-- The organization is a provider group (not a third-party billing company) that wants clearinghouse and RCM workflow on one Availity platform
+- The organization is a provider group rather than a third-party billing company and wants clearinghouse and RCM workflow on one platform

 When you need Medi

-The practical question is where daily billing work actually happens.
-Availity's Essentials portal gives staff access to payer data — eligibility results, claim status, remittances, authorization decisions.
-What it does not provide is a place to organize that work across a multi-practice book, route denial follow-up to the right specialist, track appeal deadlines, post ERAs with exception review, flag underpayments, manage patient payment plans, or report A/R aging across the full book of clients.
+The deciding question is where daily billing work actually happens.
+Availity's Essentials portal gives staff access to payer data: eligibility results, claim status, remittances, authorization decisions.
+It is not a place to organize that work across a book, route denial follow-up to the right specialist, track appeal deadlines, post ERAs with exception review, flag underpayments, manage patient payment plans, or report A/R aging across every client.
 Per an independent review of Availity's clearinghouse positioning, Availity "primarily ensures claims get filed and status updated, but does not actively manage downstream denial workflows."

-The Availity Abrasion Index 2026 — Availity's own research report — found that 70 percent of denials are eventually overturned and paid, representing billions of dollars in avoidable administrative churn, per HIT Consultant's coverage of the report.
-That churn does not fix itself through better payer connectivity.
-It requires a systematic denial workflow: a queue where the right staff member picks up each denial at the right time, with the right context, and can document the appeal and track the resolution.
-That layer sits in the billing-company operating platform, not in the clearinghouse or payer portal.
+The Availity Abrasion Index 2026, Availity's own research, found that 70 percent of denials are eventually overturned and paid, billions of dollars in avoidable administrative churn, per HIT Consultant's coverage.
+Better payer connectivity does not fix that churn.
+It takes a denial workflow where the right staff member picks up each denial at the right time with the right context, documents the appeal, and tracks resolution.
+That layer lives in the operating platform, not the clearinghouse or portal.

 You need Medi when:

-- You run a billing company with multiple client practices and need to manage work across all of them from a single workspace
+- You run a billing company with multiple client practices and manage all of them from one workspace

 - You want ERA exception review with BPR footer checks, CARC/RARC codes in plain English, and line-level posting decisions on one screen